Register your overseas travel and/or residential details here.

 Kosovo North Mitrovica and the northern municipalities of Leposavic, Zubin Potok and Zvecan

-Turkey Areas close to the border with Iran, Iraq and Syria
+Turkey Areas close to the border with Iran and Syria, and provinces of Hakkari, Sirnak and Siirt and Tunceli

 Kosovo except in North Mitrovica and the northern municipalities of Leposavic, Zubin Potok and Zvecan (all high risk)